heloisethero/bicyle_technical_test/README.md

 ```
 docker-compose -f docker-compose.yml up -d
 ```

-The figures and tables will appear in the "results_stat" and "results_model" folders.
+You will then see all the output files in the `graphs` folder.